bibek22/blog/content/maths/quick-take-on-differential-geometry.md

 subset of $\mathbb R^n$.
 We, therefore, add one more information to our collection namely an **Atlas** denoted by $\mathcal A$ which is a set of $(\mathcal U, \mathcal x)$ as elements where
-$\mathcal U \in M$ is a portion of the manifold that is covered in this particular chart and $x$ is the map that takes $\mathcal U$ to a portion
+$\mathcal U \subseteq M$ is a portion of the manifold that is covered in this particular chart and $x$ is the map that takes $\mathcal U$ to a portion
 $\mathcal{x(U)} \in \mathbb R^n$.
 We have a whole bunch of charts because a single might not cover the entire manifold.
 So, we now consider only those spaces that